 - A lack of professional guidance you can trust — A very blessed man had been married 30 years to the love of his life.
 She was never considered a “stepmother” but a truly loving mom to his children.
 He completed a “do-it-yourself” estate plan.
 When he passed away, the family found his plan vague, confusing and lacking detail.
 His wife remembered him saying, “You’ll never want for anything.”
 His kids remembered hearing, “You will be treated fairly.”
 As the plan unfolded, both his wife and his kids thought the other side was being greedy and not honoring his wishes.
 On the brink of court, after two years and lot of legal fees, they compromised and settled the dispute.
 Sadly, the stepmom and the step kids never spoke again.

 - Future lawsuits or liability — If you own a business, is your liability insulated from the business’ liability?
+Have you heard about The Case of the $54 Million Pair of Pants?
 What happens if your beneficiaries are ever sued?
 Estate planning attorneys can provide answers and solutions for these types of issues.

 - Nursing home costs — The skyrocketing costs of aging in America necessitate your plan include provisions for long-term care for you and/or your spouse.